mozilla/cbindgen/README.md

 cbindgen --config cbindgen.toml --crate my_rust_library --output my_header.h
 ```

+This produces a header file for C++.
+For C, add the `--lang c` switch.

 See `cbindgen --help` for more options.

 [Read the full user docs here!](docs.md)